 PSLF Requirements and Eligibility

-Because the PSLF Program is so competitive, it’s important to understand eligibility requirements when making an application.
-There are few exceptions to each rule.
+Prior to temporary eligibility expansion, the PSLF Program was so competitive that there were few exceptions to the rules.
 PSLF seekers should submit a PSLF Employment Certification Form (ECF) annually and when changing employers.

 1. Employment by a United States governing organization